-So you’ve checked out our picks for the best menstrual cups for 2018, but you’re maybe having a hard time deciding between them.
-It’s not an easy choice, and a lot of people feel like that.
+So you’ve checked out our picks for the top menstrual cups, but you’re maybe having a hard time deciding between them.
+It’s not an easy choice, and a lot of women feel like that.

-In reality, they’re all excellent menstrual cup brands and you couldn’t really go wrong with any of them.
+In reality, they’re all excellent brands and you couldn’t really go wrong with any of them.
 However, there is probably one that is better for your specific body type.

 The result is a simple, 5-question quiz that will take you less than a minute.
 At the end, you’ll have our recommendation for the best cup for your body type.
 It really is that easy.

 What is the Best Period Cup for Beginners?

 If you’re new to menstrual cups, but want to make the switch from disposables to a reusable period option, then you may be wondering what is the best one for beginners.
 It’s a great question, and we’ll do our best to answer it.

 The most important factor for beginners is how firm the menstrual cup is.
 Softer cups will be quite difficult to insert because they don’t just “pop” open.
 You’ll have to fiddle with them a little bit in order to get them to fully open, and seal to your vaginal canal walls.
 It’s the seal that prevents leaking.